nluedtke/linux_kernel_cves/README.md

 Currently all output for this is stored in the CVEs.txt file.
 The output was generated automatically through a set of tools that has not been fully tested or made public yet.
 The output file currently only takes into account the torvalds tree.
-There are plans to aggregate data for each of the LTS kernels as well.
+There are seperate files for each LTS stream.
+These files list all CVEs that possibly affect that stream and when/if it was fixed.

 ### Reading stream reports